Chakma script: Letter names and punctuation

 Chakma letters have a descriptive name followed by a traditional Brahmic consonant.
 These are given in annotations to the character names.
-Alongside a single and double danda punctuation, Chakma has a unique question mark, and a section sign, Phulacihna.
-There is some variation in the glyphs for the Phulacihna, some looking like flowers or leaves.
+Alongside a single (𑅁) and double (𑅂) danda punctuation, Chakma has a unique question mark (𑅃), and a section sign, Phulacihna.
+There is some variation in the glyphs for the Phulacihna (𑅀), some looking like flowers or leaves.

 Numerals

 The Chakma script contains its own set of numerals, although Bengali numerals are also used.

 Unicode

-Chakma script was added to the Unicode Standard in January, 2012 with the release of version 6.1.
+Chakma script was added to the Unicode Standard in January 2012 with the release of version 6.1.

 The Unicode block for Chakma script is U+11100–U+1114F.
 Grey areas indicate non-assigned code points:

 Educational Institutions

-The Chakma language is being taught in many Government and private schools in India (Tripura, Mizoram, Arunachal Pradesh) and Bangladesh.
-The Chakma language was officially introduced in primary schools by the Govt. of Tripura under The Directorate of Kokborok & Other Minority Languages in 2004 through Bengali Script and since 2013 through Chakma script (also known as Ajhā Pāṭh).
-Presently, the Chakma language is being taught in 87 schools.
+The Chakma language is taught in numerous government and private schools across India (in Tripura, Mizoram and Arunachal Pradesh) and Bangladesh.
+In 2004, the Government of Tripura's Directorate of Kokborok & Other Minority Languages officially introduced Chakma in primary schools using the Bengali script.
+Since 2013, it has been taught using the Chakma script.
+Currently, 87 schools offer Chakma language instruction.